kunalsheth/KJSH/README.md

 I chose to bring the idea of "write once, run anywhere" to the terminal by using Java to interact with the OS in a command line-like fashion.

-(Please Note: This program has not been extensively tested with Winodows yet)
+(Please Note: This program has not been extensively tested with Windows yet)

 The Next Step(s):
-Support for ANSI escape sequences by reading dirrectly from "System.in" instead of a BufferedReader Support for basic auto-complete (possibly using an external library, if neccessary)
+Support for ANSI escape sequences by reading directly from "System.in" instead of a BufferedReader Support for basic auto-complete (possibly using an external library, if necessary)